esciencecenter-digital-skills/Natural-language-processing/episodes/02-introduction.md

 ### Question answering

 Task of building a system that answer questions posed in natural (i.e., human) language.
+For example, many websites nowadays offer customer service in the form of a chatbot.

 ### Topic modeling

 Task of discovering topical structure in documents.
+Topics describe the content of a document, for instance, the output of a topic model run on a document narrating the events of the WWII might result in topics covering: the war, troops, geographical locations, weapons, etc.

 ### Machine translation